 The Texas Juvenile Probation Commission (JPC) is responsible for providing state funding and oversight for the supervision of juveniles in the community as an alternative to commitment to the Texas Youth Commission.
 JPC allocates funds to local probation departments that provide supervision, and residential and non-residential programs, to youth on probation.
 Uniform costs are reported for the areas that carry out the major responsibilities for the supervision of youth.
-The graph below highlights the areas for which uniform costs were computed.
+The figure below highlights the areas for which uniform costs were computed.
 Detailed descriptions of the residential and non-residential programs are located in Appendix B.

-• JPC indirect costs were distributed across program areas based on total expenditures.
+• JPC indirect costs were distributed across program areas based on total state direct expenditures in the program area.